gasduster99/popDyn/README.md

 # popDyn

-To install the latest version of the `calcomExpansions` package you can run the following in an R shell:
+To install the latest version of the `popDyn` package you can run the following in an R shell:

     install.packages("devtools") #if required
     devtools::install_github("gasduster99/popDyn")

 # Simple Production Model

-## Schaefer Model
+## Schaefer Model Example

     #data
     cpue  = c(1.78, 1.31, 0.91, 0.96, 0.88, 0.90, 0.87, 0.72, 0.57, 0.45, 0.42, 0.42, 0.49, 0.43, 0.40, 0.45, 0.55, 0.53, 0.58, 0.64, 0.66, 0.65, 0.63)